 Responsibility for Assigned Function

 When the auxiliary organization accepts responsibility for a function, it also assumes the associated legal obligations and liabilities, fiscal liabilities and fiduciary responsibilities.
-See section on CSU Authority and Responsibility
+See section on CSU Authority and Responsibility.

 Student Body Organization Functions

 The trustees have determined that student body organizations may expend funds received from mandatory student fees to engage only in certain functions.
 See Cal.
 Educ.
 Code § 89300 et seq.